DmitryGubanov/portfolio-backtester/README.md

 x hardcode a basic strategy into Brain (assesses market daily, provides shares to Trader)
 x probably need to refactor Trader by moving rebalancing into Brain
 x program Brain to handle strategies based on different indicators and periods
 x implement a way to read strategies from file in DataManager
+x implement Sharpe and Sortino ratios
+x implement previous high as indicator
+o add some sort of tolerance/adjustments to previous high to not make it useless for years after crashes (need to brainstorm)
+x initialize both ratios and shares in Brain to 0 for all assets before anything runs

 ### Long-term: